 Cotton is the cheapest choice among natural fabrics.
 It lends comfort and stability and is durable and resistant to fading.
 The only weakness of cotton is that it can be quite susceptible to stains, dust, and dirt.
 This makes cotton a less ideal choice for everyday use furniture.

-Known for its durability and sturdiness, wool is resistant to stains, which means it can be used for high-traffic areas of the home.
-However, you must remember that when wool gets wet, it produces an odor that can be hard to get rid of.
+Known for its durability and sturdiness, wool is resistant to stains, which means it can be used for high-traffic home areas.
+However, you must remember that when wool gets wet, it produces an odor that can be hard to eliminate.

-If budget is not an issue, silk is a great choice, especially if you’re planning to use it in formal living rooms with less traffic.
+If budget is not an issue, silk is a great choice, especially if you plan to use it in formal living rooms with less traffic.
 It is generally more expensive among upholstery fabric options.
 If something is spilled, the furniture may require professional cleaning.